Near-SUSY to Non-SUSY Crossover: Conclusion

 \section{Conclusion}

 In this paper, we presented evidence that the SQCD softly broken by small AMSB $m \ll \Lambda$ (the near-SUSY limit) is continuously connected to the limit of large SUSY breaking $m \gg \Lambda$ (the non-SUSY limit) akin to the BCS--BEC crossover.
 We showed how non-perturbative condensates of composite operators can be computed for squarks, quarks, gauginos, and gluons.
-They exhibit continuous behavior across the theoretically inaccessible region $m \sim \Lambda$.
+They exhibit a number of non-trivial consistencies between either side of the the theoretically inaccessible region $m \sim \Lambda$, lending plausibility to the notion of continuity.
 For $N_f < N_c$, their behavior is consistent with the large $N_c$ limit expected in non-SUSY QCD.
 For $N_f > N_c$, we show how the large $N_f/N_c \sim O(1)$ can modify the large $N_c$ behavior, not possible with previously available methods.
-We can derive the chiral Lagrangian from first principles for the entire range for $N_f < 3N_c$ with a modest assumption of continuity in $N_f$.
+We can derive the chiral Lagrangian from first principles for the entire range $N_f < 3N_c$ with a modest assumption of continuity in $N_f$.
 Surprisingly, we find the low-lying spectrum in the meson superfield to be consistent not only for the $0^-$ pseudo-Nambu--Goldstone bosons (pions) but also for the recently established $0^+$ states.
-We regard this consistency as a pleasant surprise which strongly supports the crossover from the near-SUSY to the non-SUSY limit in SQCD.
+We regard this consistency as a pleasant surprise which strongly supports the hypothesis of a crossover from the near-SUSY to the non-SUSY limit in SQCD.
+We also confirm that the relationships between the topological susceptibility and the masses of the $\eta'$ and $\pi$, found by Witten and Veneziano in the context of QCD, also hold in ASQCD.

 \acknowledgments D.\,K. was supported by JSPS KAKENHI Grant Number 24KJ0613.
-The work of H.\,M.\ is supported by the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under the Contract No. DE-AC02-05CH11231, by the NSF grant PHY-2210390, by the JSPS Grant-in-Aid for Scientific Research JP23K03382, MEXT Grant-in-Aid for Transformative Research Areas (A) JP20H05850, JP20A203, Hamamatsu Photonics, K.K, and Tokyo Dome Corportation.
+The work of H.\,M.\ is supported by the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under the Contract No. DE-AC02-05CH11231, by the NSF grants PHY-2210390 and PHY-2515115, by the JSPS Grant-in-Aid for Scientific Research JP23K03382, MEXT Grant-in-Aid for Transformative Research Areas (A) JP20H05850, JP20A203, Hamamatsu Photonics, K.K, and Tokyo Dome Corportation.
 In addition, D.\,K and H.\,M.\ are supported by the World Premier International Research Center Initiative (WPI) MEXT, Japan.